 Distinguishing Between Theurgical Dialectic and Spiritual Meditation

-Unless participants in theurgical dialectic have worked to attain requisite higher moral, intellectual, and spiritual capabilities, they're incapable of understanding on an ordinary level what dialectic or theurgy actually means and would be incapable of comprehending transcendent spiritual states even if they were to experience them accidentally.
+Unless participants in theurgical dialectic have worked to attain requisite higher moral, intellectual, and spiritual capabilities, they're incapable of understanding what dialectic or theurgy actually means and would be incapable of comprehending transcendent spiritual states even if they were to experience them accidentally.

 Kate Thomas, author of The Destiny Challenge, a person who appears to have developed prerequisite higher capabilities, makes clear that "to comprehend the substance and content of other dimensional (subtle or otherwise) experiences and, indeed, the overall meaningfulness of the dimension in which we live our mundane lives, requires the operation of a non-physical faculty that must first be developed.
-Without this faculty, comprehension is impossible."
-8
+Without this faculty, comprehension is impossible." ("Neglected Papers Against Grof Therapy," www.citizeninitiative.com)

 "It is not thought that links the theurgist to Higher spiritual beings: else what should hinder the theoretical philosopher from enjoying theurgic union with them?
 The case is not so.
 Theurgic union is attained only by the perfective operation of ineffable rites correctly performed, rites which are beyond all ordinary understanding and by the power of unutterable symbols which are intelligible to Divinity."